 New Medicare Item numbers 73451 and 73452 have come into effect as promised on 1…Read More

-The Aboriginal Health and Medical Research Council (AH&MRC) hosts this webinar which aims to provide valuable insights into alcohol use in Aboriginal communities and practical strategies for managing alcohol dependence particularly for anyone working in Aboriginal Community Controlled Health Organisations (ACCHO’s).
+The Aboriginal Health and Medical Research Council (AH&MRC) hosts this webinar which aims to provide valuable knowledge and insights into common dermatological presentations in primary care and clinical management of these presentations, for anyone working in Aboriginal Community Controlled Health Organisations (ACCHOs).